CREEPING LADY'S TRESSES

 Not all Lady's-tresses belong to the Genus Spiranthes, Creeping Lady's-tresses belongs to a differing Genera, that of Goodyera.

-Slight resemblance to : Autumn Lady's Tresses, Summer Lady's-tresses and Irish Lady's-tresses but un-like all these, Creeping Lady's-tresses has creeping rhizomes, has net-veined leaves and differences in the flower.
+Slight resemblance to : Autumn Lady's-Tresses, Lady's Smock (Cardamine pratensis), Summer Lady's-tresses and Irish Lady's-Tresses but un-like all these, Creeping Lady's-tresses has creeping rhizomes, has net-veined leaves and differences in the flower.

-The flowers, when open (not seen in above photos where they are all closed) have three white, short, sepals which are hairy on the outside, the lateral ones triangular, the upper one cowled over and not as wide.
+The flowers, when open, have three white, short, sepals which are hairy on the outside, the lateral ones triangular, the upper one cowled over and not as wide.
 A kettle-like 'pouring' lip protrudes, this being mostly hairless.
 Within the flower are stamens bearing bright orange-coloured pollen.

 Abundance mostly north of the Scottish border, especially around and about Inverness, but there are pockets in Norfolk, Cumbria and the North Pennines.